Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Five-Wave RI-CLPM with Two Indicators Per Factor

 \section{Five-Wave RI-CLPM with Two Indicators Per Factor}

-To assess the flexibility of the 2SLW approach, I construct a more complex RI-CLPM featuring five waves of repeated measurements, where each latent factor is measured by two indicators.
-Additionally, I specify a second-order factor $L$, which is measured by the factors $\eta_x$ and $\eta_y$.
+To assess the flexibility of the 2SLW approach, we construct a more complex RI-CLPM featuring five waves of repeated measurements, where each latent factor is measured by two indicators.
+Additionally, we specify a second-order factor $L$, which is measured by the factors $\eta_x$ and $\eta_y$.

-Following a similar strategy introduced in the main text, I design three scenarios: \begin{enumerate} \item The correlation between the two factors is driven by an unobserved latent confounder. \item The association is modeled as a direct effect between the two factors. \item The relationship follows a mediation path between two time-varying factors. \end{enumerate}
+Following a similar strategy introduced in the main text, we design three scenarios: \begin{enumerate} \item The correlation between the two factors is driven by an unobserved latent confounder. \item The association is modeled as a direct effect between the two factors. \item The relationship follows a mediation path between two time-varying factors. \end{enumerate}

 Consider two constructs, $X$ and $Y$, measured at $t=1,2$.
 Each observed score is represented as

 with $x_{it}^* \perp y_{is}^*$.

 In the cross-lagged panel model (CLPM), the within-person deviations evolve according to